joellee13lh/201896942_Dissertation/README.md

-# Diabetes Prescribing Inequalities and Integrated Care System Impact in West Yorkshire
+# From Deprivation to Prescription: Examining Diabetes Medication Inequalities and Integrated Care System Impact in West Yorkshire, England

 ## Project Overview